Xaxis/jquery.php/README.md

     $(self).append("<div style='border:5px dotted orange; white-space:pre-wrap;'>"+data+"</div>");
 }, codeBlock);

-// Turning the `useCallback` property is not required.
-Passing a callback in any request reactivates it P.useCallback = true;
+// Keep in mind passing a callback to any method will reactivate the usage of callbacks P.calllback(false);
 ```

 ### Multi Mode